 Ninjin: Classic Puffed Rice Snack in Carrot-like Packaging

-In general, the price of those treats ranges from 10 (about 0.1 USD) to 100 yen (about 1 USD), so Dagshi snacks are especially popular with children.
+In general, the price of those treats ranges from 10 (about 0.1 USD) to about 100 yen (about 1 USD), and Dagashi is especially popular with children.

 Accordingly, there are many famous Dagashi snacks that have long been loved, which include these classic treats.

-Among those, what I introduce here, “Ninjin (にんじん)” features a unique orange package that attracts people’s attention.
+Among those, what I introduce here, “Ninjin (にんじん)” features a unique orange package that draws people’s attention.

 Yaokin Ninjin Sweet Rice Puffs

-The word “Ninjin (にんじん)” means carrot in Japanese, so the packaging is literally shaped like a carrot.
+The word “Ninjin (にんじん)” actually means “carrot” in Japanese, so the packaging is literally shaped like a carrot.

 The texture of the puffed rice is light and crisp but not that puffy.